Wanner Family Farm ProjectHB

 In early 2006, the Wanners began to improve their manure management by constructing increased manure storage capacity, manure solids separation, and an anaerobic digester.
 The anaerobic digester, completed in the summer of 2007, produces approximately 2,000 kWh of electricity each day, more than three times the amount of electricity the farm currently uses.

 Other benefits from the project include producing digested manure solids, which after composting can be sold to landscaping contractors.
-Digested manure liquids, which are essentially made odorless by the process, will be irrigated on nearby fields as natural fertilizer.
+Digested manure liquids, which have reduced odor compared to untreated manure, will be irrigated on nearby fields as natural fertilizer.

 Sustainable Development Benefits